Olive Griffith Stull

-Olive Griffith Stull (Davis) (February 10, 1905 – June 15, 1969) was an American herpetologist.
+Olive Griffith Stull (Davis) (February 10, 1905 – June 15, 1969) was an American herpetologist, best known for her work on snakes.

 Stull was born in Rochester, New York.
 She married Loy Davis in 1930, one year after completing her degree at the University of Michigan.
-She worked in the field of veterinary medicine and contributed to research in a variety of fields.
-Her appointments included fellowships at Harvard's Museum of Comparative Zoology and at her alma mater, where she was a student of Alexander Grant Ruthven.
-She published an important revision of the colubrid snake genus Pituophis, and is the author of the species Pituophis ruthveni whose name honours her professor at Michigan.
 In a review of her revision in Copeia, Klauber was critical of her indiscriminate acceptance of reported localities of specimens in the genus.